Tinubu’s credibility will make us win elections – Edo APC

 By Ozioruva Aliu

-THE Edo State chapter of the All Progressives Congress (APC), has said that the credibility of its presidential candidate, Asiwaju Bola Ahmed Tinubu and the crisis in the People Democratic Party (PDP) would make the party win all the elective positions in Edo state in the 2023 general elections.
+BENIN CITY – THE Edo State chapter of the All Progressives Congress (APC), has said that the credibility of its presidential candidate and the crisis in the People Democratic Party (PDP) would make it win all the elective positions in Edo state in the 2023 general elections.

-He said the party agreed that “each ward will have its campaign council and each unit will have its executive council to mobilise for the elections”
+We have agreed that “Each ward will have its campaign council and each unit will have its executive council to mobilise for the elections”